 The IOSME supplements the staffing shortfall with temporary part-time employees.
-These employees work in the capacity of forensic pathologist, forensic autopsy technicians, forensic morgue attendants, medicolegal death investigator assistants, and office clerical staff.
-The number of part-time temporary employees averaged 27 in 2021.
+These employees work in the capacity of forensic pathologists, forensic autopsy technicians, forensic morgue attendants, medicolegal death investigator assistants, and office clerical staff.
+The number of part-time temporary employees averaged 28 in 2024.
+In 2023, the IOSME secured a contract with a locum tenens company that was able to provide board certified forensic pathologists as needed to assist with the surge in demand for autopsy services.